marcinwiacek/pl1/readme.md

 This project was initially separated into general stages, in every please expect many iterations:

-* Stage 1 - simulating things in software (HTML page, on the beginning very primitive, later updated with memory protecting / MMU, virtual memory, etc.)
+* Stage 1 - simulating things in software (HTML page, on the beginning very primitive, later updated with memory protecting / MMU, virtual memory, etc., the most probably many iterations)
 * Stage 2 - simulating things in software (VHDL, maybe already with pipelines, multicore and asynchronous design)
 * Stage 3 - creating real hardware